rwiren/central-brain/README.md

 *Source: [PlaneFinder Receiver 235846](https://planefinder.net/coverage/receiver/235846)*

-This map plots the range of the receiver.
 The dotted lines represent the theoretical maximum distance the receiver should be able to spot aircraft flying at 10k and 40k feet taking into account obstructions from terrain.

 ---